Table of Contents

 What is Exposure?

-Exposure time defines how long the 3D printer will expose resin to UV light to cure one layer.
-It is often measured in seconds or milliseconds.
-This setting is one of the most critical ones in defining the quality, sharpness, and success of your 3D print.
+Exposure time, also referred to as layer exposure time, normal exposure time, or layer cure time in slicers, determines how long the 3D printer exposes the resin to UV light to cure a single layer.
+This parameter is typically measured in seconds or milliseconds and is one of the most important settings for ensuring the quality, sharpness, and overall success of your 3D print.

 AmeraLabs severe undercure settings example